elibroftw/blog.elijahlopez.ca/content/posts/pierre-poilievre-policies.md

 There isn't much information on this topic, but from https://atbcapitalmarkets.com/insights/the-bill-c-69-aftermath, it seems Bill-69 could potentially create infinite delays; incorporate 'traditional Indigenous knowledge' and 'the intersection of sex and gender with other identity factors' which is ridiculous if the topic at hand is natural gas, oil sands, or a Uranium mine; THE MINISTER OF THE ENVIRONMENT HAS VETO POWER WITH EVERY PROPOSAL!!!!

 Even without any funding by corporations, being against this bill has merit.
 Poilievre is arguing from a point of improving energy independence, however I feel that the benefits are much more broader and not just restricted to energy.
 The bill supposedly impeding pipelines does have some merit as presently any pipeline proposal could be declined simply because the Minister of Environment doesn't want it approved or stalled by the Governor in Council.

+The Impact Assessment Act protects the environment from projects like roads, which do exist by the way.
+If the Impact Assessment Act came before the major highways, it would take decades for the highways to even be built.
+Of course the "conservative" Doug Ford only passed a bill that allows only highways to skip the Impact Assessment Act.

 ## Disability Benefits Will Continue With Employment